Doctor Football: All-American, NFL, Brain Surgeon. Next Stop: White House?

 Here is Massachusetts General Hospital, where Rolle is a neurosurgery resident.
 When he was 10 years old, he decided he wanted to be an NFL player and then a doctor.
 Now 30, he has already achieved both goals.

-"Wow," DeVoe says, "you sure have done a lot."
+"Wow," DeVoe says.
+"You sure have done a lot."

 "Well," Rolle responds, "I know that my parents are proud of me."

 Before he leaves, DeVoe shows Rolle a few photos of her newborn granddaughter.
-She's 69 years old, but this is her first grandchild, and Rolle ooos and ahhs enthusiastically.
+She's 69 years old, but this is her first grandchild, and Rolle oohs and ahhs enthusiastically.
 He tells her he'll be sad to see her leave but glad to get her back home.
 She promises to call him to get coffee when she's feeling better, and he agrees.
 Then he bends over her bed and kisses her on the cheek.
 He walks out of her room.

 "All right," he says to himself.
 "What's next?"